 5 Reasons Having Fans in the Stands Will Result in a Buffalo Bills Super Bowl Run

-By: Sue Kuligowski September 14, 2021 Chat with Kokopelli
+By: Sue Kuligowski September 14, 2021 Kokopelli Insights

 A wise man once famously posed the question, “Where else would you rather be than right here, right now?”

 And while Marv Levy, the winningest coach in Bills history (1986-1997), may have uttered those words a long time ago to a squad that’s no longer intact, the question remains as relevant as ever.
 Both the players and the fans in the stands are hungry for a Buffalo Bills Super Bowl run in the 2021-2022 season.